Basicprogrammer10/connorcode-writing/programming/minecraft-discord-interface.md

 This is not too crazy but so far this system only goes from Minecraft to Discord, we need to handle commands to interface the other way too!
 This part of the system listens for all messages, and if it starts with the right prefix it tries to find and run the command.
 If no commands with specified name are found it used the Dice coefficient to suggest similar spelled real commands.
+The amount of languages I've implemented the dice coefficient in is a little crazy at this point, It's like my hello world!

 Here is the trait defecation for Command.
 The name is what the command matcher uses to see if this command should be used.